SMC-AAU-CPH/smc-cph.github.io/_posts/2019-06-26-Seismerssion.md

 categories: applied-project
 author: Karolina Jawad, Espen Wik, Sepehr Haghighi, Shreejay Shrestha, Jørgen Varpe
 image: /assets/image/2019_06_26_aleksati_fb_header.JPG
-excerpt: 'Seismerssion is the title we gave our Applied Project in the context of the MCT spring semester 2019.
+excerpt: 'Seismerssion is the title we gave our Applied Project in the context of the SMC spring semester 2019.
 This audio-visual installation is dedicated to the widely unknown issue of sound pollution in the ocean.
 In collaboration with NTNU Oceans, an intership was established to develop and implement a public installation concept for 2 different venues.'
 Keywords: Art and Science, NTNU Ocean Week 2019, The Big Challenge Festival 2019, NTNU Oceans, Sound Pollution, sonic arts, multi-modality, human computer interaction, marine life, Posyx
 ---